The Trump administration just made it easier to quickly deport even more immigrants

-The Trump administration announced Monday that it will make it easier to fast-track the deportations of certain newly arrived immigrants, a policy shift that could affect hundreds of thousands undocumented people in communities across the country.
+The Trump administration announced Monday that it will make it easier to fast-track the deportations of certain newly arrived immigrants, a policy shift that could affect hundreds of thousands of undocumented people in communities across the country.

 The expansion of so-called expedited removal will go into effect Tuesday, and it will allow immigration officials to quickly detain and deport immigrants who can’t provide documentation that they’re in the United States legally and that they’ve been physically present here for at least two years.